 international marketing.
 We will

-analyze the purpose of international marketing, explore the concepts of price and value to the customer, examine the marketing
+analyse the purpose of international marketing, explore the concepts of price and value to the customer, examine the marketing

-mix in the context of export marketing and discuss the key elements of an export
+mix in the context of export marketing and discuss the key elements of an export marketing plan.

 - To learn the key areas of international product policy, the importance of adapting